mpreyb/offaxis_holosim/README.md

 # offaxis_holosim
 This robust tool automates the simulation of the recording  process, facilitating mass production of holograms and enhancing the development and training of deep learning models in DHM applications.
 A total of 30’972 512x512 holograms were simulated, alongside their corresponding amplitude and phase reconstructions, for a total of 92’216 images.

-The complete dataset can be downloaded at: https://www.kaggle.com/datasets/mariareyb/simulated-out-of-focus-holograms
+The complete dataset generated using this algortithm can be downloaded at: https://www.kaggle.com/datasets/mariareyb/simulated-out-of-focus-holograms